 We feel that by being RBI approved, we can give a parent an easy choice when they are looking for a program to place their child.

-Preparations for the 2018 baseball programs are well under way and we’re all very excited for what promises to be another successful season.
-The Northeast Zone (NEZ) offers a wide variety of baseball programs that cover a wide range of skill and commitment levels for players ranging between 4 and 19 years of age.
+The Northeast Zone (NEZ) offers a wide variety of baseball programs that cover a wide range of skill and commitment levels for players ranging between 4 and 18 years of age.
 As parents or guardians of children who either played baseball last season or may be interested in playing this year, we would like to inform you of the various baseball programs that are available to your son or daughter through the NEZ and Edmonton Padres Baseball Club.
-This letter is intended to provide you with a basic understanding of each program so that you can start to consider which will be the best fit for you and your child.
+This is intended to provide you with a basic understanding of each program so that you can start to consider which will be the best fit for you and your child.
 A summary of the different programs is provided in this document and additional information is available on the NEZ Baseball website. http://nezsports.com/baseball/

 The Padres (AAA) program is the most competitive of the baseball programs offered by the NEZ, and therefore has the highest level of commitment required from players.
 The teams represent the NEZ in a league that includes teams from across the province.
 Rep teams are designed for players with more advanced baseball abilities and a desire to compete at a higher level, among peers and competing teams that will challenge their abilities.
 In order to support the players in continued skill development and provide an understanding of higher-level competition, the AAA Padres teams receive coaching from a staff of highly experienced, NCCP-certified and technically proficient coaches.
 The AAA program’s coaches and players are also guided by a Technical Director who works with all AAA teams in player and coach development.